kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Can I speed up the syncing of the blockchain?

   A: You can grab a recent copy of the blockchain and incrementally sync from there.
-See [How to Bootstrap the TurtleCoin Blockchain](Bootstrapping-the-Blockchain) for instructions.
+See [here](guides/Bootstrapping-the-Blockchain) for instructions.

 #### Q: Can I skip the syncing?

-  A: Yes, you can currently use a public node with simplewallet.
+  A: Yes, you can currently use a public node with SimpleWallet.
 The keys stay on your PC, so it's secure.
-Check [this guide](Using-SimpleWallet#using-remote-node) for more information.
+Check [this guide](guides/wallets/Using-remote-nodes) for more information.

 #### Q: What does it mean if my balance is locked?